Accepting PhD Students

 Dr Lim collaborates extensively within Australia and abroad with multidisciplinary clinical and research team that comprises experts in health psychology, clinical psychology, endocrinology, obstetrics and gynecology, exercise physiology, dietetics, health service improvement and public health.
 Her work has been recognised with increasing number of grants including NHMRC Partnership grants and NHF Vanguard grant, to develop and implement lifestyle intervention for the prevention of chronic diseases in postpartum women at high metabolic risk in real-world setting such as general practices.

 Dr Lim is involved in ongoing community service as a dietitian at a community volunteer-run organisation.
-She is also a council member of the Nutrition Society of Australia.
+She is also a the Chair of Equity, Diversity and Inclusivity at the Nutrition Society of Australia.

 Expertise related to UN Sustainable Development Goals